fkeck/oviz/README.md

 ![maucha_demo](http://www.pieceofk.fr/wp-content/uploads/2015/09/maucha_demo.png)

 ## License
 The package `oviz` is developed by Kálmán Tapolczai and François Keck.
-It is released under the GNU General Public License (GPL-3) in the hope that it will be useful, but without any warranty.
+It is released under the GNU General Public License (GPL-3) in the hope that it will be useful, but without any warranty..